juju/juju-gui/docs/architecture.rst

 Questions
 ---------

-Model Composition and relations.
+- Model Composition and relations.

-relations by id
+- relations by id

-We have multiple object states for a given.
+- We have multiple object states for a given.

-Inline combo handler for yui: https://github.com/rgrove/combohandler
+- Inline combo handler for YUI: <https://github.com/rgrove/combohandler>.

-More complicated but similiar: https://github.com/jafl/YUI-3-Stockpile
+- More complicated but similiar: <https://github.com/jafl/YUI-3-Stockpile>.